ITU-DASYALab/public/GettingStartedWithLoPy.md

 ## Software

 For programming the LoPy you have the language choice of using either:
-1. **MicroPython**, with the PyMakr plugin for either Atom or VS Code, or using
+1. **MicroPython**, with the PyMakr plugin for either Atom or VS Code
 2. **C** with the Espressif ESP-IDF framework.

 Choose your own adventure: